chrislo27/RhythmHeavenRemixEditor/docs/README.md

 On the top bar, you will see various buttons.
 Hover over them to view what they're used for.

+On the bottom half of the screen, you will see icons for each game on the left, and patterns and cues for the selected game on the right.
+Using the Selection tool, you can drag from the pattern area up to the track to place down patterns.
+**`SCROLL`** or click on the arrows to cycle through your options.

 In the bottom-right, you will see tools:

 ![Tools](readme/tools.png)